fbpx

 Following surgery, most patients go to the intensive care unit (ICU).
 They will be monitored carefully and receive IV fluids and pain medication to help with recovery.
 Patients may experience bowel issues due to the length of the surgery.

-The postoperative team will monitor bowel movements, food intake and fluid intake, as well as progress with exercise (such as walking).
+The postoperative team will monitor bowel function, fluid and food intake, as well as progress with mobility (getting up to a chair and walking).
 This helps determine when a patient can transition from inpatient recovery to outpatient recovery.

 Outpatient Recovery